-The program fee for the 2014-2015 academic year is 59,214.00; for a single semester the fee is 29,607.00.
+The program fee for the 2015-2016 academic year is 61,376.00; for a single semester the fee is 30,688.00.
 Students at Dickinson College will receive invoices from the Student Accounts Office that show credit for the \$300 confirmation fee and any applicable amounts from your financial aid package.

-The program fee includes the following: tuition and fees, room and board in an Ecuador and Argentine home, a monthly stipend for a bus pass, transportation from Ecuador to Argentina (in the form of a \$600 credit applied to students' accounts), and scheduled group excursions.
+The program fee includes the following: tuition and fees, room and board in an Ecuador and Argentine home, a monthly stipend for a bus pass, transportation from Ecuador to Argentina (in the form of a credit applied to students' accounts- amount will vary depending on price of ticket at purchase time), and scheduled group excursions.
 Not included in the above charges are: travel costs to Ecuador or from Argentina, required health and accident insurance (purchased in the U.S.), visa expenses, exit fee from Ecuador, entrance fee for Argentina, books, clothing, entertainment, vacation travel, meals during vacation periods, and personal expenses, i.e. cell phones, etc.